 Other work by Charles Adams Platt

-Platt also designed the granite base of the Dancing Bear fountain in Center Memorial Park, an article about which is available on this web site at Dancing Bears.
+Platt also designed the flagpole pavilion and granite base of the Dancing Bear fountain in Center Memorial Park, see article on this website at Dancing Bears, and the D.A.R.
+Revolutionary War fountain, also in Center Memorial Park, more info: Memorial Fountain.

 Platt was internationally famous for country houses, including several in Cornish, N.H. – he summered at the artist colony there with Maxfield Parrish and Augustus Saint-Gaudens.
-A visit to the lovely Saint-Gaudens National Historic Site is worthwhile and can be made as a day trip from Manchester.
-You can access the web site for the Gardens by clicking Saint-Gaudens.
+A visit to the lovely Saint-Gaudens National Historic Site can be made as a day trip from Manchester.
+Their website: Saint-Gaudens.

-Platt designed nine museums throughout the United States, including the Freer Gallery in Washington, D.C., the Lyman Allyn Art Museum in New London, CT, and the Lyme Association Art Gallery in Old Lyme, CT.
-He designed residences and landscapes for the rich and famous of his era: the Astors and the Roosevelts.
-The plaque pictured in the images on the right describes the townhouses that Platt designed for Sara Roosevelt and for Franklin and Eleanor Roosevelt at 47-49 East 65th Street on Manhattan's Upper East Side (now a part of Hunter College).
-Click each image to bring up a larger view.
+Platt designed nine museums throughout the United States, including the Freer Gallery (see above), the Lyman Allyn Art Museum in New London, CT, and the Lyme Association Art Gallery in Old Lyme, CT.
+He designed residences and landscapes for the rich and famous of his era.
+The plaque pictured on the right describes the townhouses that Platt designed for Sara Roosevelt and for Franklin and Eleanor Roosevelt at 47-49 East 65th Street on Manhattan's Upper East Side (now a part of Hunter College).
+Click each image for a larger view.

 Related items of interest regarding Platt can be found in these images, larger versions of which can be viewed by clicking them: